 The Osano scoring/rating algorithm is proprietary and confidential.
 Osano considers many factors, including Ontology, grade-level readability of the documents, and numerous other external indicators.

-The scoring algorithm maps closely to NIST and ISO privacy standards, meaning that if a vendor has a low score in Osano, they will generally fair poorly if you evaluated them under either of those standards.
-If they have a high score, they either collect no data about users or they will generally fair well when evaluated under the NIST or ISO standards.
+The scoring algorithm maps closely to NIST and ISO privacy standards, meaning that if a vendor has a low score in Osano, they will generally fare poorly if you evaluated them under either of those standards.
+If they have a high score, they either collect no data about users or they will generally fare well when evaluated under the NIST or ISO standards.

 Scores update nightly.
 Generally, a vendor will see only minor fluctuations in scores unless they have made modifications to their published practices, however, the Osano rating scale is relative, so changes in one vendor's practices can affect the rating of another vendor.
 For additional explanation of relative scoring and why it is beneficial to your organization, please review this article.